matehat/brewer.js/readme.md

   # package body ...
 ```

 Those two functions can be used interchangeably with `js` or `css` to be more concise.
-The `package_name` is used to identify certain parts of a project, in case you would like to run `$ brewer make package_name`.
+The `package_name` is used to identify certain parts of a project, in case you would like to run `$ brake make package_name`.
 A **Package** is a conceptual component of a project in which you can define **bundles** and in which files can *import* each other.
 A file contained in a package can really be anywhere on the file system -- a package is not bound to a specific directory.

 Package can receive options, which can be specified in one of two ways :